What is FLowLab?

 Each test is traceable through real-time data; logged and time-stamped.

-Each test result is published on a test certificate.
+Each test result is published on an accredited Test Report.